Stratus3D/dotfiles/README.md

 * `^F-[` in tmux works the same as `^F <PageUp>`, which puts tmux into scroll mode.
 This command comes in handy on keyboards that don't have `<PageUp>` and `<PageDown>`.
 * `:21,25s/old/new/g` to substitute `new` for `old` on lines 21 through 25.
 * When scrolling in tmux, `<fn> <UpArrow>` and `<fn> <DownArrow>` can be used instead of `<PageUp>` and `<PageDown>`.
 This also comes in handy on keyboards that lack Page Up and Page Down.
+* `set list!` to toggle showing of whitespace characters.

 SSH/SCP Commands